hvasbath/beat/docs/examples/Rectangular.rst

 This will create a BEAT project directory named 'Laquila' with a configuration file (config_geometry.yaml) and an example dataset.
  - If your datatypes list included "geodetic" real Envisat InSAR data (geodetic_data.pkl) will be copied.
- - If "seismic" was included in the datatypes list, teleseismic waveforms, real data from 35 stations will be copied to seismic_data.pkl.
+ - If "seismic" was included in the datatypes list, teleseismic waveforms, real data from 35 stations will be copied to seismic_data.pkl

 Please change to your &beat_models_path with::

    cd $beat_models_path